Deirdre Brandes, DVM

 Jacquie, Registered Veterinary Technician

 Jacquie was born in Chicago, Illinois but relocated to San Diego just before she started kindergarten.
 Due to the beautiful weather, she has not left since.
 Jacquie originally obtained an Associates Degree from Palomar College, where she began the nursing program.
 However, after volunteering at the Escondido Humane Society, she decided she wanted to be an animal nurse.
 She restarted school and graduated from Mesa College with an Associates Degree in Animal Health Technology.
 She received her Registered Veterinary Technician license in 2013.
 Her favorite classes in veterinary technician school were clinical pathology, surgical nursing, and pharmacology.
-In her spare time Jacquie enjoys hanging out at the beach, interior design, yoga, video games, baking, going to the zoo, and spending time with her husband, stepson, and friends.
-Jacquie’s pets include Frosty, a rescued Wheaton Terrier mix, four beloved cats, and fish.
-In the future, Jacquie hopes to work with exotic animals such as lions, tigers, and marine mammals.
+In her spare time Jacquie enjoys hanging out at the beach, interior design, yoga, snorkeling, hiking, going to the zoo/safari park, and spending time with her family and friends.
+Jacquie’s pets include Scrappy, a rescued Cock-a-Poo (not pictured) from Mexico, four beloved cats, and fish.
+In the future Jacquie hopes to gain experience with lions, tigers, and marine mammals.

 Jacqueline, Office Specialist